Let's get this right from the start - WE LOVE VOLUNTEERS!

 A WORD ABOUT SAFETY

-For all suburbanites, please do not hesitate to get to know us because we're located in Detroit.
+For all suburbanites, please do not hesitate getting to know us because we're located in Detroit.
 Although we're all expected to practice safety precautions practically anywhere we go in today's world, we're proud that our Jefferson Chalmers neighborhood is one of the safest areas of Detroit.
-Tom has lived here for 30 years, Nancy for six and both they and all of their friends and volunteers over the years have never had a problem.
+Tom has lived here for 30 years, Nancy for eight and both they and all of their friends and volunteers over the years have never had a problem.
 Actually, it's quite the opposite.
 We've made many friends in this community and because people generally appreciate that you've come to help improve the neighborhood, you will usually get a very warm welcome.

 Your gift will enable Detroit Abloom to continue providing local flowers at affordable prices and allow us to continue beautifying our community by transforming vacant blighted land into beautiful and product landscapes.
 Please make checks payable to The Garden Detroit and mail to 313 Newport, Detroit, Michigan 48215.

 To make a secure tax deductible online donation, please click below.